 Talk to your child about the dangers of alcohol before they start drinking.
 You can use the points below as guidance.

 - Make it clear that you disapprove.
 Research suggests that children are less likely to drink alcohol when their parents show that they do not agree with it.

 - Do not shout at your child, because it will make them defensive and could make the situation worse.
 Stay calm and firm.

 - Make it clear that you're there for them if they need you and answer any questions they have.

 - Talk to your child about how alcohol affects judgement.
-Drinking too much could lead them to doing something they later regret, such as having unprotected sex, getting into fights or drink driving.
+Drinking too much could lead them to do something they later regret, such as having unprotected sex, getting into fights or drink driving.

 - Warn your child about the dangers of drink spiking, such as rape and sexual assault, and how to avoid it.

 - If your child wants to drink alcohol, advise them to eat something first, not drink too much and have a soft drink between alcoholic drinks.